aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-fonts/_index.md

 title: Using Fonts in Aspose.Words for Java
 linktitle: Using Fonts in Aspose.Words for Java
 second_title: Aspose.Words Java Document Processing API
-description: Explore font formatting in Aspose.Words for Java: size, style, color, and more.
+description: Explore font formatting in Aspose.Words for Java; size, style, color, and more.
 Create beautifully formatted documents with ease.
 type: docs
 weight: 12
 url: /java/using-document-elements/using-fonts/